ua-2024q3-astr513/astr513/docs/interpolate.md

 ### Bisection Search

-Bisection search is a reliable method that works by dividing the search interval in half with each step until the target value’s position is found.
+Bisection search is a reliable method that works by dividing the search interval in half with each step until the target value's position is found.
 Given a sorted array of $N$ data points, this method requires approximately $\log_2(N)$ steps to locate the closest point, making it efficient even for large datasets.
 Bisection is particularly useful when interpolation requests are uncorrelated—meaning there is no pattern in the sequence of target points that could be exploited for faster searching.